What is the Honors College?

 Will participation in an Honors Program help me get a job, or get into graduate or professional schools, after I graduate?

-Yes, there is good evidence that it be an asset for your future.
+Yes, there is good evidence that Honors education will be an asset for your future.
 As an Honors student you will be identified as possessing not only superior academic abilities (often supplemented by solid extracurricular involvement), but you will be recognized as having the commitment and motivation to take on challenging work.
 Hence, Honors students are eagerly sought by employers and preferred for admissions by graduate and professional schools.
 Your Honors research projects provide you with graduate-level research experience and prove your ability to work independently at an advanced level.